Nurse in Uttar Pradesh - Photo credit Prashanth Vishwanathan

 How is WASH FIT 2.0 structured?

-The Guide has five key sections, following the introduction:
+The guide has five key sections:

 • Section 2 describes how WASH FIT can be integrated with quality of care, infection prevention and control and maternal child health efforts, and how the sustainability and climate resilience of WASH services can be improved.